 Some months before Bare Bones Butcher opened, it seemed likely a butcher was going into the new building at 51st and Illinois in The Nations.
 Either that or maybe a Mexican folk art store.
 Their quite visible sign (by their own account) is a product of I Saw The Sign, Meghan Wood’s hand-lettered sign and mural company.
 Their work is all over town and you’ve no doubt shopped at one of their clients, or at least driven on the interstate near the football stadium.
 While their work is generally more understated than that of many of our local muralists, by helping a number of local businesses up their graphics game, I Saw The Sign has become an important contributor to Nashville’s “look.”

 Located at 906 51st Avenue North.
 There is parking on the backside of the building and on nearby side streets.
 Get you some fresh cuts and enjoy the art!

 Who doesn’t love a great sign?
 First One Market on East Old Hickory Boulevard has a wonderfully chaotic sign, welcoming friends, extolling revolution, letting you know who’s boss (well, someone is boss, it’s not really clear) and assuring you that this is the place you can get your phone charged.
 Is the fist raised in protest holding a cup with a straw, or a walkie-talkie?
 I’m not sure, but I am sure it qualifies as art.
 I discovered this, by the way, when I decided to drive the entirety of Old Hickory Boulevard, minus of course the part that lies beneath the waters of Percy Priest Lake.
 Take a day and give it a try.
 It’s a great way to really get a grasp on the diversity of Nashville and Davidson County.

-Located at 1303 Jones Avenue.
-The accessible mural is on the north side of the building, where there is plenty of parking.
-Load up on sundries and enjoy the art!
+Located at 660 East Old Hickory Boulevard.
+The mural/sign is on the east side of the building.
+There is plenty of parking.
+Load up on cheap tobacco and beer and enjoy the art!